Does a military jury have to be unanimous?

-After the members take a vote, if there are fewer than two-thirds of the votes for a finding of guilt on that specification, the accused is found not guilty of the offense.
-If at least two-thirds of the votes are for a finding of guilt on a specification, the accused is found guilty of that offense.
+After the members take a vote, if there are fewer than three-fourths of the votes for a finding of guilt on that specification, the accused is found not guilty of the offense.
+If at least three-fourths of the votes are for a finding of guilt on a specification, the accused is found guilty of that offense.

 Scenarios and examples with an odd number of votes